sivarajankumar/web-invoice/readme.txt

 == Upgrade Notice ==

-= 2.0.13 =
+= 2.0.14 =
-This version fixes important issue 40: Web Template Content not working 100% and issue 18:
-Allow users not on primary blog if installed on Multisite.
-Upgrade immediately if your want your PDF invoice to look good.
+Important fixes for PDF generation, fixed issue 44 and 41.
+Also fixed issue with tool tips, 45

 == Changelog ==